China coronavirus curbs leave Hubei poultry farmers with 'no way to get by'

-BEIJING (Reuters) - Some poultry farmers in the province at the heart of China’s coronavirus outbreak are having to euthanize young birds amid new rules designed to contain the disease that have paralyzed live animal transport, feed supply and slaughterhouses.
+BEIJING, Feb 4 (Reuters) - Some poultry farmers in the province at the heart of China’s coronavirus outbreak are having to euthanise young birds amid new rules designed to contain the disease that have paralysed live animal transport, feed supply and slaughterhouses.

 Some farmers have halved rations of depleted feed stocks for their chickens, while others disposed of the birds, according to an official at the Hubei Poultry Association, which made an urgent appeal to the government last week to allow in feed supplies.